24 Rustic Bathroom Makeover Ideas That Create Sanctuary

 Install Edison Bulb Light Fixtures

-11. Add Lantern-Style Wall Sconces
+11. Evoke Old-World Charm with Lantern-Style Sconces

 Rustic bathroom with lantern-style sconces providing warm ambient lighting